Huila Farm: Our Story

 Huila Farm: Unearthing Roots

 Nick comes from a long line of farmers; his maternal great-grandparents immigrated from Portugal (Souza) and Italy (Destefani) where they began farming in Bakersfield California.
 The Italian side of Nick's family immigrated in 1891 initially working in dairies until 1922 when they started their own (photo of small dairy on the left).
 Eventually their children continued farming in Bakersfield starting with 80 acres in 1936 and expanding to 4,500 acres.
 In addition, Nick's father was a grape grower in the South of France.
-Like many family farms, Destfefani Farms was eventually sold off.
+Like many family farms, Destefani Farms was eventually sold off.
 After military service, Nick began farming in Hawaii to rediscover his roots.

 Huila Farm: Goals and Core Values